30 Things to Do in Madison, WI in the Winter

 20. Visit Ye Old Microbrews (and Macro-Brews)

-Madison is home to some great microbrews, including the refurbished Ale Asylum, the Vintage Brewing Company, the Great Dane Pub and Brewing Company (mentioned above) and Granite City out by West Towne Mall.
+Madison is home to some great microbrews, including the refurbished Ale Asylum, the Vintage Brewing Company, and the Great Dane Pub and Brewing Company (mentioned above).
 We also have the Capital Brewery in Middleton with brewery tours.
 Recent additions include the Next Door Brewing Company and One Barrel Brewing Company.

 Photo courtesy of http://www.travelwisconsin.com/